-The MnS producer may then rebuilt the faulty alarm list.
-When the alarm List is rebuilt or confidence in the existing alarm list is re-established the MnS producer may generate a notifyAlarmListRebuilt notification.
+The MnS producer may then rebuild the faulty alarm list.
+When the alarm List is rebuilt or confidence in the existing alarm list is re-established the MnS producer should generate a notifyAlarmListRebuilt notification.

 The parameters objectClass and objectInstance are used to specify if the complete alarm list is unreliable or only parts thereof.

-The MnS consumer behaviour, on reception of this notifyPotentialFaultyAlarmList notification, is not specified.
-The authorized consumer behaviour is considered not essential for the specification of the interface itself.
-However, the following are recommended actions the uthorized consumer should take, in case it receives this notification.

-1) The uthorized consumer should not perform any task requiring the integrity of the AlarmRecord identified as faulty or unreliable by the subject notification.

-2) The uthorized consumer should not invoke operations that require integrity of the AlarmList such as getAlarmList., acknolwedgeAlarms operations.